Hardy Kiwi Vines (Bundle of 5)

 Growing Hardy Kiwis in Montana

-These vines have survived well for us in Missoula and should do fine in most areas of Montana that don’t drop below -40°F. If your area gets colder, survival is still possible if planted in a protected spot—out of strong winds and on a slight elevation to avoid stagnant frost.
+These vines have survived well for us in Missoula and should do fine in most areas of Montana that don’t drop below -40°F. If your area gets colder, survival is still possible if you plant in a protected spot—away from strong winds and ideally on a slight elevation to avoid stagnant frost.

-Hardy kiwis have good mid-winter cold tolerance, but they can leaf out early in a warm spring.
-If this happens, their new leaves are more frost-sensitive than other early leafing plants like honeyberries or currants.
+Hardy kiwis have good mid-winter cold tolerance, but they can leaf out early during warm springs.
+If that happens, be aware that their young leaves are more frost-sensitive than plants like honeyberries or currants.

-These vines like moist soil and have shallow roots, making them vulnerable to drying out.
-Mulching heavily—especially in the first few years—is crucial.
-Water them frequently, at least two 5-gallon buckets every few days, though this depends on your soil type.
+Hardy kiwis like moist soil and have shallow roots, which means they’re prone to drying out.
+Mulching heavily—especially in the first few years—is key.
+You’ll want to water them frequently, about two 5-gallon buckets every few days, depending on your soil type.

 • Clay soil?
-Holds water longer, so less frequent watering is required.
+It holds water longer, so watering can be less frequent.

 • High organic matter (8–10%)?
-Acts as a sponge, absorbing up to five times more water than soil with less than 1% organic matter.
+Acts like a sponge—absorbing up to five times more water than soil with less than 1% organic matter.

-Arctic Beauty: A stunning ornamental and essential pollinator, Arctic Beauty is a male hardy kiwi with vibrant pink and white variegated foliage.
-Though it doesn’t produce fruit, it ensures a strong harvest for female Actinidia kolomikta varieties.
-Cold-hardy and vigorous, it thrives in cooler climates, adding elegance to edible landscapes.
+A stunning ornamental and essential pollinator.
+Arctic Beauty features vibrant pink and white variegated foliage.
+While it doesn’t produce fruit, it ensures a strong harvest for female Actinidia kolomikta varieties.
+Cold-hardy, vigorous, and ideal for cooler climates—it adds serious elegance to edible landscapes.

-Red Beauty: A female hardy kiwi producing smooth, red-blushed fruit with a sweet, tropical flavor and edible skin.
+This female hardy kiwi produces smooth, red-blushed fruit with a sweet, tropical flavor and edible skin.
 Cold-hardy and vigorous, Red Beauty requires a male pollinator like Arctic Beauty.
-Its lush vines offer both beauty and productivity, perfect for backyard orchards and trellises.
+Its lush vines are both beautiful and productive—great for backyard orchards and trellises.

 Quantity: